-The net asset value of the Fund as of any date is (i) the sum of all cash, managed futures funds investments (as valued by the relevant third party commodity pool operator or its administrator), U.S. government securities and other securities of the Fund valued at fair value, plus the fair value of all open futures, option, foreign currency, and other derivative positions maintained in the Fund's trading program and managed futures accounts, less all liabilities of the Fund, determined in accordance with generally accepted accounting principles in the United States under the accrual basis of accounting.
+The net asset value of the Fund as of any date is (i) the sum of all cash, managed futures funds investments (as valued by the relevant third party commodity pool operator or its administrator), U.S. government securities and other securities of the Fund valued at fair value, plus the fair value of all open futures, option, and foreign currency positions maintained in the Fund's trading program and managed futures accounts, less all liabilities of the Fund, determined in accordance with generally accepted accounting principles in the United States under the accrual basis of accounting.